Michael Collins (astronaut): Apollo 8

 Having trained for the flight, Collins was made a capsule communicator (CAPCOM), an astronaut stationed at Mission Control responsible for communicating directly with the crew during a mission.
 As part of the Green Team, he covered the launch phase up to translunar injection, the rocket burn that sent Apollo 8 to the Moon.
 The successful completion of the first crewed circumlunar flight was followed by the announcement of the Apollo 11 crew of Armstrong, Aldrin, and Collins.
-At that time, in January 1969, it was not certain this would be the lunar landing mission; this depended on the success of Apollo 9 and Apollo 10 testing the LM.
+At that time, in January 1969, it was uncertain this would be the lunar landing mission; this depended on the success of Apollo 9 and Apollo 10 testing the LM.

 Apollo 11

 As CMP, Collins' training was completely different from the LM and lunar EVA, and was sometimes done without Armstrong or Aldrin being present.
 Along with simulators, there were measurements for pressure suits, centrifuge training to simulate the reentry, and practicing docking with a huge rig at NASA Langley Research Center, Hampton, Virginia.
 Since he would be the active participant in the rendezvous with the LM, Collins compiled a book of 18 different rendezvous schemes for various scenarios including ones where the LM did not land, or it launched too early or too late.
 This book ran for 117 pages.

 The mission patch of Apollo 11 was the creation of Collins.
 Jim Lovell, the backup commander, mentioned the idea of eagles, a symbol of the United States.
 Collins liked the idea and found a painting by artist Walter A. Weber in a National Geographic Society book, Water, Prey, and Game Birds of North America, traced it and added the lunar surface below and Earth in the background.
 The idea of an olive branch, a symbol of peace, came from a computer expert at the simulators.
 The call sign Columbia for the CSM came from Julian Scheer, the NASA Assistant Administrator for Public Affairs.
 He mentioned the idea to Collins in a conversation and Collins could not think of anything better.

 During the training for Apollo 11, Slayton offered to get Collins back into the crew sequence after the flight.
-Collins would almost certainly have been the backup commander of Apollo 14, followed by commander of Apollo 17, but he told Slayton he did not want to travel to space again if Apollo 11 was successful.
+Collins would most likely have been the backup commander of Apollo 14, followed by commander of Apollo 17, but he told Slayton he did not want to travel to space again if Apollo 11 was successful.
 The difficult schedule of an astronaut strained his family life.
-He wanted to help achieve John F. Kennedy's goal of landing on the Moon within the decade and had no interest in further exploration of the Moon once the goal had been achieved.
+He wanted to help achieve John F. Kennedy's goal of landing on the Moon within the decade and had no interest in further exploration of the Moon once the goal was achieved.
 The assignment was given to Cernan.